James 3:1-12, The Untamable Tongue.

 Ezekiel 30.
 Egypt and her allies may look strong, but they will fall.
 The Lord proclaimed that Pharaoh would fall and the Egyptians be scattered among the nations.

 Ezekiel 31, Egypt will be cut down like a great tree.

-Today we read the third chapter of James and two chapters of Ezekiel.
+Today we read the third chapter of the letter of James and two chapters of Ezekiel.

 Ezekiel 28 contains a proclamation against and a lamentation for the king of Tyre.
 It also has a proclamation against Sidon and there is still a future blessing for Israel.

-Ezekiel 29 has a proclamation against Egypt, the bad news is that Babylonia will plunder Egypt.
+Ezekiel 29 delivers a proclamation against Egypt, the bad news is that Babylonia will plunder Egypt.

-Today we read the second chapter of James and one chapter of Ezekiel.
+Today we read the second chapter of the letter of James and one chapter of Ezekiel.